AhmadBustati/titanic-spaceship-kaggle/README.md

 # titanic-spaceship-kaggle

-This repo has the notebook of my submisson to kaglle's titanic spaceship [competition] (https://www.kaggle.com/competitions/spaceship-titanic/data)
+This repo has the notebook of my submisson to kaggle's titanic spaceship [competition] (https://www.kaggle.com/competitions/spaceship-titanic/data)